Purnmasi Ram

-Purnmasi Ram (born 5 January 1950) is an Indian politician.
+Purnmasi Ram (5 January 1950 - 25 February 2026) was an Indian politician.
 He was elected to Bihar Legislative Assembly consecutively five times from 1990.
 In 2009, he was elected a member of parliament to the 15th Lok Sabha.

 In November 2019, he joined forces with IAS officer Gulrez Hoda to launch a new political party Jan Sangharsh Dal, which seeks to represent Dalits and Muslims in Bihar.

 Early life

-Ram was born on 5 January 1950 to father Mohar Ram and mother Chinegee Devi in Naraipur village, in West Champaran district in the Indian state of Bihar.
-Ram attended Vidyapeeth school in Deoghar, Jharkhand, and completed matriculation from the school.
+Purnmasi Ram was born on 5 January 1950 to father Mohar Ram and mother Chinegee Devi in Naraipur village, in West Champaran district in the Indian state of Bihar.
+Purnmasi Ram attended Vidyapeeth school in Deoghar, Jharkhand, and completed matriculation from the school.

 Career

-Ram was elected to Bihar Vidhan Sabha five times in a row, first in 1990.
+Purnmasi Ram was elected to Bihar Vidhan Sabha five times in a row, first in 1990.
 During his first term, 1990–1995, he was a Minister of State, and a Cabinet Minister for terms from 1995 to 2005 and 2005 to 2009, as a Chairman of Committee on Welfare of Scheduled Castes and Scheduled Tribes.
 In 2009, he was elected a member of parliament and was a member of the Committee on Food, Consumer Affairs and Public Distribution.

 Personal life

-Ram married Kanti Devi on 1 January 1968.
+Purnmasi Ram married Kanti Devi on 1 January 1968.
 They have two sons named Ajay and Vijay and four daughters.

+Death

+Purnmasi Ram was died on 25 February 2026 at Ruban Hospital Patna.